codebrainz/geany-themes/README.markdown

 	$ cp -v filedefs/filetypes.* ~/.config/geany/filedefs

-Copy all the `*.conf` files from the colorschemes dir into your Geany colorschemes dir, for example `~/.config/geany/colorschems`.
+Copy all the `*.conf` files from the colorschemes dir into your Geany colorschemes dir, for example `~/.config/geany/colorschemes`.

 	$ cp -v colorschemes/*.conf ~/.config/geany/colorschemes

-## Simpler Installation: ##
+## Easier Installation: ##

 There is a simple installation script that can copy the files for you, see `./install --help` for usage.
-It was not tested on Windows.
+It was not tested on Windows or much at all.

 ## Uninstallation: ##

-Remove all the files copied in 'Installation' and put the backed up files back (if any).
+Remove all the files copied in the 'Installation' section and put the backed up files back (if any).

 ## Helping Out: ##